AdaCore/libadalang/README.md

 * Full support for parsing the Ada 2012 syntax, plus SPARK extensions.
 * Error tolerant parsing: the parser must be able to recover from simple errors and provide a "best-guess" tree.
-* Error tolerant semantic analysis: It must be possible to create a tool that works only on syntax, and completely ignores semantic issues.
+* Error tolerant semantic analysis: it must be possible to create a tool that works only on syntax, and completely ignores semantic issues.
 * Full symbol resolution respecting Ada 2012 – and prior Ada versions –
   semantics.